Numerical Modelling in Coastal, Estuarine and Marine Environments

 MSc Programme in Geography and Geoinformatics with a minor subject

 MSc Programme in Geology-Geoscience

-Waves and currents in coastal environments, wave theories, sediment dynamics and sediment transport in coastal, estuarine and marine environments, relationship between sediment transport gradients and morphological change.
+Hydrodynamics, sediment dynamics and sediment transport in fluvial, estuarine and marine environments, relationship between sediment transport gradients and morphological change.

-- use numerical modelling to simulate hydrodynamics and sediment transport using the DHI modelling tools LITTORAL PROCESSES FM and MIKE21 FM
+- ability to use numerical modelling to simulate hydrodynamics and sediment transport using the DHI modelling tools MIKE Hydro River and MIKE21 FM

-- delimit, prepare and accomplish solutions of coastal and marine problem complexes using LITTORAL PROCESSES FM and MIKE21 FM
+- delimit, prepare and accomplish solutions of fluvial and marine problem complexes using MIKE Hydro River and MIKE21 FM

 - critical model evaluation